-For children of all ages, it is often their parents who encourage them to study music.
+For children of all ages, it is often their parents encourage them to study music.
 In some cases, children encounter music through school, friends, relatives and churches.
 If you have children who want to study music, they can take music lessons in music schools near your home or even online!

 Since learning music requires time, money and effort, you need to determine if learning an instrument is right for your child, and your family budget!